 Alexandria Slave Pen

 At the site of the Alexandria Slave Pen, archaeologists uncovered structural remains relating to the whitewashed brick wall surrounding the men's yard and a line of post holes for posts which once supported a shed roof.
 A few of the artifacts relate to the slave pen, while others were discarded at the site by soldiers held there during the Civil War when the building was used as a jail.
 Now known as Freedom House, 1315 Duke Street houses the offices of the Urban League.
 The Freedom House Museum is open to the public.

 New archaeological discoveries on the Alexandria Waterfront include the 1755 town warehouse and an 18th century ship.
-Earlier studies of the Alexandria Waterfront, at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf, are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle).
+Earlier studies of the Alexandria Waterfront, at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf, are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle)

 Bruin Slave Jail